fred1895/fred1895/README.md

 # Hello World

 *Hi.
 My name is Frederico, or just Fred 😄.
 I’m a backend dev and currently working on a company that provides credit and lending services.
-I work on the backend application using Spring Boot - JPA Hibenate, Feign Client, FlyWay, MySQL, Docker, FTPServer/Client, Azure DevOps and Git for version control.
+I work on the backend application using Spring Boot - JPA Hibenate, FlyWay, MySQL, Docker, FTPServer/Client, Azure DevOps and Git for version control.
 Welcome to my github.*

 ## Repositories